-Prior, I have also done several different hoof health and trimming workshops in 2018 and educated myself through watching and talking with professionals and researching since 2016.
+From 2016 to 2018, I have also done several hoof health and trimming workshops and educated myself through watching and talking with professionals, books and internet.

 During a trim I like to see a horse that's able to stand and give and hold it's hoof without much problems.
 Safety and comfort does come first, both for me ánd the horse.
 I feel I have the right to stop an appointment if I don't feel safe.

 A clean and dry floor to work on are much appreciated.
 This will make my visit quicker which is in favor of the horse too.
 Same goes for clean / dry hooves because muddy or wet hooves damage my tools and it will make my job slippery.

 Welsh D gelding.

 Hoof changes: sole width, frog size, wall quality.

 A before and after trim on a cadaver hoof

 Changes made: everything.... lifestyle, diet and trimming management.

 Hoof changes: wall quality, growth angle, frog size.
 Pony also lost weight and lost his cresty neck.

 Pre trim pictures of a pony showing a new hoof wall angle coming through.
 This happened because the pony changed owners.
 From not being trimmed that often with her previous owner, to being trimmed every 4 weeks by me with her new owner.